I do love a good, solid lamb burger recipe.

-Lately I’ve been eating more lamb, due to the fact that my family raises sheep for fiber and thus, we have fresh lamb coming out of our ears.
+Lately I’ve been eating more lamb — like this curry potato soup with lamb meatballs, or of course my now-famous rack of lamb with spicy fennel rub — due to the fact that my in-laws raises sheep for fiber and thus, we have fresh lamb coming out of our ears.
 I love it, and honestly prefer it over beef for its flavor and texture.
 I’ve got literally twenty pounds of ground lamb in the freezer, so we eat lamburgers often.

 I owe this lamb burger recipe to my friend Mark, who years and years (and years) ago taught me to add stuff to burgers before cooking them.
 “If you want a great burger,” he advised, “add all of the flavoring to it before you cook it.
 Sauce, herbs, everything.”
 I took his advice and have had almost perfect luck with burgers ever since.